vaiish371/tp/docs/UserGuide.md

 ## Introduction

-ModMan, short for Module Manager, is a desktop app designed to help teaching assistants manage their module(s).
+ModMan, short for Module Manager, is a desktop app designed to help Teaching Assistants (TAs) manage their module(s).
 It is optimized for use via a Command Line Interface (CLI).
-Mod Man helps to track module details as well as students’ progress and data, all in one platform.
+ModMan helps to track module details as well as students’ progress and data, all in one platform.
 It can also perform autograding for MCQ assignments.

+### What is a CLI?
+A command line interface (CLI) is a text-based user interface used to view and manage computer files.

+These include Operating system CLIs like the Command Prompt on Windows, which can be used to run and interact with the ModMan application.

 ## Table of contents
 1. [Quick start](#1-quick-start)